-The results presented in Table 17 show statistically significant differences in compensation scheme and financial well-being based on monthly salary, with p-values of 0.002 and 0.047,
+The results presented in Table 17 show statistically significant differences in compensation scheme and financial well-being based on monthly salary, with p-values of 0.002 and 0.047, respectively.
+These results suggest that salary levels play a significant role in shaping how employees perceive their compensation and overall financial well-being.

-The findings indicate that employees' perceptions of both compensation and financial wellbeing are strongly influenced by their monthly salary.
+The findings indicate that employees' perceptions of both compensation and financial well-being are strongly influenced by their monthly salary.
 Specifically, employees with higher salaries tend to have more favorable views on compensation and financial well-being than those with lower salaries.
 This supports the idea that salary is a critical factor in employee satisfaction, financial security, and motivation.